MackMike/technical-writing-portfolio-site/docs/resume.md

 ### Aether Project Generalist — Outlier AI
 **Dec 2025–Present**

-* Evaluate and improve AI-generated content for grammar, clarity, coherence, and communication quality.
+* Review AI-generated content for grammar, clarity, coherence, and communication quality.
-* Apply editorial judgment to strengthen readability, consistency, tone, and audience appropriateness.
+* Apply editorial judgment to improve readability, consistency, tone, and audience appropriateness.
-* Support language quality efforts requiring close review of structure, phrasing, and comprehension.
+* Support language quality work requiring close review of structure, phrasing, and comprehension.

 ### macOS Systems Engineer — BlackRock, Inc.
 **Mar 2018–Mar 2024**

 * Created and maintained internal technical documentation, including how-to guides, knowledge base content, engineering workflows, and evaluations of new technologies.
-* Wrote getting-started documentation for end users to support onboarding and reduce repeated support questions.
+* Wrote getting-started documentation for end users to support onboarding and provide a reusable reference for common setup questions.
-* Documented workflows for engineers and support teams to improve consistency, knowledge sharing, and process adoption.
+* Documented workflows for engineers and support teams to improve consistency, support knowledge sharing, and clarify operational processes.
-* Developed process documentation for a user-elevated-rights automation workflow, reducing manual intervention and supporting IT Support and Help Desk teams.
+* Developed process documentation for a user-elevated-rights automation workflow to support a more consistent and less manual process for IT Support and Help Desk teams.
 * Translated complex macOS administration and security procedures into clear, reusable documentation for technical and operational audiences.

 ## Education and Training